-The Business Continuity Institute researchers have calculated that in 2015 supply chain disruption doubled in priority relative to other enterprise disruptions (48% of firms are concerned or extremely concerned).
+The Business Continuity Institute researchers have calculated that supply chain disruption doubled in priority relative to other enterprise disruptions (48% of firms are concerned or extremely concerned).
 In the same study, 14% had losses from supply chain disruptions that cost over €1 million.

 About Supply Disruptions